LaurensVijnck/speech-api/README.md

 # Speech-to-Text API

 Repository contains the code to deploy a wrapper around Google's Speech-to-Text API on the Google API Gateway.
 The API Gateway service leverages a Cloud Run backend.
+Refer to `doc/`

 ## Deploy Speech-to-Text manually